Atmuri-SatyaPrakash/Event_Management/README.md

-# Task manager Web application
+# 📅Event manager Web application

 A task manager app inspired by JIRA allows you to manage your daily tasks.
 # Setting up development environment